Houston Punitive Damages Lawyer

 Bifurcation of the Trial on Punitive Damages

-When a defendant elects to split the trial, the first portion of the trial is to determine liability for actual and non-economic damages and the number of actual damages.
+When a defendant elects to split the trial, the first portion of the trial is to determine liability for actual and non-economic damages and the amount of actual damages.
 If the responsibility for exemplary damages is established in the first portion of the trial.
 The second portion of the trial will include the awarding of exemplary damages.

 Our punitive damage lawyers have found that the defendants elected to engage in serious settlement discussions after positive findings in the first portion of the trial.